 Sufficient evidence has not been submitted in the tentative concept plan that the recreation open space is supporting both active and passive recreation.
-Below are snips of the two open space areas proposed.
+Below are snips of the two open space areas proposed Additional information was submitted December 28th regarding open space tentative concept plans.